An enhanced Euler characteristic of sutured instanton homology: Introduction

 \bthm Suppose $K$ is a null-homologous knot in a rational homology sphere $Y$.
 If

 then $K$ must be a genus-one-fibred knot. \ethm \brem The only knots in $S^3$ satisfying (\ref{eq: trefoil-like knot, KHI}) are the trefoil and its mirror.
 Hence Theorem \ref{thm: trefoil detection} is a generalization of the trefoil detection result in $S^3$ \cite[Theorem 1.6]{baldwin2018khovanov}.
-Both proofs are based on the nonvanishing result on the `next-to-top' grading \cite[Theorem 1.7]{baldwin2018khovanov} for fibred knots. \erem \brem For a knot $K$ in an instanton L-space $Y$ with we may still conclude $K$ is fibred using the same strategy.
-However, it is impossible to pin down the genus because there are at least two knots in $S^3$ with different genera: the figure-8 knot with genus one and the $T_{(2,5)}$ torus knot with genus two.
+Both proofs are based on the nonvanishing result on the `next-to-top' grading \cite[Theorem 1.7]{baldwin2018khovanov} for fibred knots. \erem \brem For a knot $K$ in an instanton L-space $Y$ with the previous arXiv version of this paper said we may still conclude $K$ is fibred using the same strategy.
+However, later we realize that the strategy does not work in this case by Hongjian Yan's comments.
+On the other hand, even in the case $Y=S^3$, it is impossible to pin down the genus because there are at least two knots with different genera: the figure-8 knot with genus one and the $T_{(2,5)}$ torus knot with genus two.
 Recently, there are many new results \cite{baldwin21t25,niyi21t25,niyi21slope} about the Khovanov homology and the knot Floer homology of $T_{(2,5)}$.
-It is an interesting question that if these results can be applied to instanton knot homology. \erem \brem We can prove similar detection results in Heegaard Floer theory; see Section \ref{sec: Knots with small instanton knot homology}. \erem
+It is an interesting question if these results can be applied to instanton knot homology. \erem \brem We can prove similar detection results in Heegaard Floer theory; see Section \ref{sec: Knots with small instanton knot homology}. \erem

 Another application of Theorem \ref{thm: main} is to compute $KHI(Y,K)$ for all $(1,1)$-L-space knots and constrained knots in lens spaces.
-The calculation is based on the following theorem. \bthm[{\cite[Theorem 1.4]{LY2020}, see also \cite[Theorem 1.1]{BLY2020}}] Suppose $K\subset Y$ is a $(1,1)$-knot in a lens space (including $S^3$).
+The calculation is based on the following theorem. \bthm[{\cite[Theorem 1.6]{LY2020}, see also \cite[Theorem 1.1]{BLY2020}}] Suppose $K\subset Y$ is a $(1,1)$-knot in a lens space (including $S^3$).
 Then we have